Timeline

 1946

-The British North Borneo Company transferred the interest, powers, and rights relating to the State of North Borneo to His Majesty’s British Government.
+The British North Borneo Company transferred its interest, powers, and rights concerning the State of North Borneo to the British Government.

 1939

-A case is heard in the High Court of the State of North Borneo to determine the rightful heirs of Sultan Kiram II.
-The subsequent Macaskie Judgment names nine heirs and payments under the 1878 agreement resume.
+The High Court of the State of North Borneo hears a case to establish the rightful heirs of Sultan Jamalul Kiram II.
+The Macaskie Judgment identifies nine heirs, leading to the resumption of payments under the 1878 Agreement.

 1936

-The last supposed Sultan of Sulu, Kiram II, dies without any heirs.
-The British North Borneo Company stopped payment under the 1878 agreement.
+The last supposed Sultan of Sulu, Jamalul Kiram II, passes away without heirs.
+Consequently, the British North Borneo Company ceases payments under the 1878 Agreement.

 1903

-The Sultan of Sulu confirms the cession of certain islands.
-The cession money is increased by 300 dollars.
+The Sultan of Sulu confirms the cession of certain islands, with the cession money increased by RM300.

 1885

-Spain renounces, as far as regards the British Government, all claims of sovereignty over the territories of the continent of Borneo that belong or have belonged to the Sultan of Sulu, and which form part of the territories administered by the British North Borneo Company.
+Spain renounces all sovereignty claims over territories in Borneo held by the Sultan of Sulu, acknowledging them as part of the territories administered by the British North Borneo Company, with respect to the British Government.

 1878

-The Sultan of Sulu, Baron de Overbeck, and Alfred Dent enter into an agreement that sees the Sultan of Sulu granting and ceding his land and territory in North Borneo.
-An amount of 5,000 dollars (local currency at the time) is given as cession money.
+The Sultan of Sulu, Baron de Overbeck, and Alfred Dent enter an agreement where the Sultan cedes in perpetuity his land, territory and sovereign rights in North Borneo for an annual cession payment of RM5,000.